 Representative of Northwest Washington Counties: Whatcom, Skagit, San Juan, Island, Snohomish, King, Kitsap, Clallam, and Jefferson

-Representative of Northeast Washington Counties: Okanogan, Ferry, Stevens, Pend Oreille, Spokane, Lincoln, Grant, Kittitas, Chelan, and Douglas
+Representative of North Eastern Washington Counties: Okanogan, Kittitas, Grant, Ferry, Stevens, Pend Oreille, Spokane, Lincoln, Douglas, and Chelan

 Representative of Southwest Washington Counties: Grays Harbor, Mason, Thurston, Pierce, Lewis, Pacific, Wahkiakum, Cowlitz, Skamania, and Clark

 Ken is a commercial holly grower and serves on the Skamania County Noxious Weed Control Board.
 Re-elected to the State Weed Board in 2018, Ken previously served on the State Weed Board from 2005 – 2011.